Harshit50/Harshit50/README.md

 - 👋 Hi, I’m @Harshit50
-- 👀 I’m interested in ...coding , programming
+- 👀 I’m interested in ... programming
 - 🌱 I’m currently learning ...
-DSA
+DSA and FrontEnd
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...